watchexec/watchexec/README.md

 ##Installation

-###Cargo (nightly Rust only)
+###Cargo

-If you're running nightly Rust, install it using cargo:
+watchexec requires Rust 1.9 or later.
+You can install it using cargo:

     $ cargo install watchexec

-If you're using rustup, install it like this:

-    $ rustup toolchain install nightly
-    $ rustup run nightly cargo install watchexec

 ###OS X with Homebrew